Computational-Plant-Science/plantit/docs/md/workflows.md

 #### Virtual memory

 Note that some deployment targets (namely the default public agent, [TACC's Stampede2](https://www.tacc.utexas.edu/systems/stampede2)) are equipped with virtual memory.
 For tasks deployed to agents with virtual memory, `plantit` will ignore values provided for the `jobqueue.memory` attribute and defer to the cluster scheduler: on Stampede2, for instance, all tasks have access to 98GB of RAM.

-#### Default resource requests

-If you do not provide a `jobqueue` section in your `plantit.yaml`, tasks deployed to any agent will request 1 hour of walltime, 10 GB of RAM, 1 process, and 1 core.

 ### GPU mode